usdaud/algotradinglib.github.io/en/pedia/r/regression_analysis.md

 ### 3. Feature Selection

 Feature selection is the process of identifying the most relevant predictors for the model.
-Techniques such as [correlation analysis](../c/correlation_analysis.md), stepwise regression, and principal component analysis are commonly used.
+Techniques such as [correlation analysis](../c/correlation_analysis.md), stepwise regression, and [principal component analysis](../p/principal_component_analysis_(pca).md) are commonly used.

 ### 4. Model Building